PEDRA: Evaluating the Realism of Pedestrian Dynamics in Video Generation: Method

 \inlinesubsection{Problem Formulation.} We consider a scene with a time-varying number of pedestrians (agents) depicted in a generated video $V^{\text{gen}}$ with $K$ frames.
 The state of the $i$-th agent at each time step $k \in \{0, \dots, K-1\}$ is its 2D bird's-eye view (BEV) position in world coordinates, $\mathbf{p}_k^i = (x_k^i, y_k^i) \in \mathbb{R}^2$.
 A trajectory is the time-ordered sequence of positions for a unique agent, $\mathcal{T}^i = (\mathbf{p}_k^i)_{k=k_{\text{start}}^i}^{k_{\text{end}}^i}$, active from its entry time step $k_{\text{start}}^i$ to its exit time step $k_{\text{end}}^i$.
 The length of each trajectory is $L_i = k_{\text{end}}^i - k_{\text{start}}^i + 1$.
 A complete crowd scene is the set of all such extracted trajectories, $\mathcal{X} = \{\mathcal{T}^1, \mathcal{T}^2, \dots, \mathcal{T}^{|\mathcal{X}|}\}$.
 The total number of unique trajectories, or scene cardinality, is $|\mathcal{X}|$.
 We use the shorthand $N_{\text{gen}} = |\mathcal{X}^{\text{gen}}|$ and $N_{\text{gt}} = |\mathcal{X}^{\text{GT}}|$ for generated and ground-truth scenes, respectively.\\

 \inlinesubsection{Image Prompts.} To enable direct comparison with ground-truth dynamics, we condition I2V models on start frames from the ETH \cite{Lerner_ETH} and UCY \cite{Pellegrini_UCY} pedestrian trajectory datasets.
-We extract non-overlapping start frames at 5-second intervals, creating an image prompt suite of 530 unique frames.
-For each frame, we generate one video per model, resulting in a duration of generated video approximately equal to the ground truth.
+There are five scenes in total: ETH, HOTEL, UNIV, ZARA1, and ZARA2.
+From each of the scenes, we extract non-overlapping start frames at 5-second intervals, creating an image prompt suite of 530 unique frames.
+The images extracted from ETH/UCY are used as conditioning images.
+Each image is used to generate one video per model.
+However, we repeat the generation process to gather sufficient pedestrian data from each scene, performing multiple inferences until accumulating at least $N_{\text{gen}}=150$ unique tracks or 1500 total detections (Table \ref{tab:dataset_comprehensive_stats} with details is provided in the Appendix).
 Each generation is conditioned on the image and a constant text prompt: ``\textit{A stationary overhead view of pedestrian movement.}''\\

 \inlinesubsection{Text Prompts.} We develop a structured prompt suite to systematically evaluate T2V models across diverse pedestrian scenarios.
 Prompts are organized along two axes: \textbf{crowd density} and pedestrian \textbf{interaction type}.
 We define three levels for each axis: \begin{itemize} \item Sparse (\textbf{\denS}): The scene contains very few people, often individuals or small, separated groups. \item Moderate (\textbf{\denM}): A comfortable number of people are present to make the area feel active. \item Crowded (\textbf{\denC}): The area is densely populated, and movement is visibly constrained by others. \end{itemize} We additionally define three \textbf{interaction types}: \begin{itemize} \item Directional (\textbf{\intD}): The majority of pedestrians are moving in a clear, linear pattern along one dominant axis. \item Multidirectional (\textbf{\intM}): Pedestrians are moving in many different directions without a single dominant axis. \item Converging/Diverging (\textbf{\intC}): Pedestrian movement is oriented around a specific point of interest or bottleneck. \end{itemize} Using these definitions, we prompt an LLM (Gemini 2.5 Pro) to generate 20 distinct scene descriptions for each of the nine density/interaction categories, always requesting a stationary camera viewpoint.
 We sample 5 repetitions for each prompt, generating 900 videos (1.25 hours) per model.\\